- Book With Us

 First today you will have a taxi transfer to the chateau of Sache on the banks of the Indre River.
 Dating to the 16th and 18th centuries and surrounded by a pleasant park, this chateau now holds a grand museum dedicated to the famous 18th century French writer Balzac.
 He came here often to escape his creditors and find the tranquillity necessary for writing.
 You will make your way towards Villaines-les-Rochers, where many artists work with wicker, and continue on to Azay-le-Rideau.
 Here, you will find one of the most beautiful Renaissance chateaux of the Loire valley.
 Built on the banks of the river Indre, the structure stands tall in grace, and the interior staircase is a masterpiece of its kind.
 It is home to a lovely collection of 16th century furniture and tapestries.

-Grade 1 – This tour is easy.
+This tour is easy.
 No walk more than 17 km (10.5 miles) You will walk 4 or 5 hours at relaxed pace and spend time at places of interest along the route.
 Walking experience is not necessary as distances are short and the terrain is gentle.
 2 persons Minimum

-Accommodation: selected 2 or 3 star hotels or upgraded to 3 star hotels only.
+Selected 2 or 3 star hotels or upgraded to 3 star hotels only.

 By Plane to Tours airport and then by train to Amboise or by plane/train to Paris and scheduled trains from Paris-Austerlitz station to Amboise.
 Scheduled trains from Langeais to Paris with a change at Tours on return.